 VAT on domestic solar installations – what you need to knowStuart Reid

-- VAT on some solar installations which include a battery will still be charged at 5% if the above qualification is satisfied.
+- VAT on some solar installations which include a battery will be charged at 5% if the above qualification is satisfied.
 Larger batteries may require the job to be split into two invoices, one at 5% VAT for the PV and one at 20% VAT for the battery.

-RED Electrical will always charge the correct rate of VAT on our installations.
-Installers that haven’t complied with the above HMRC requirements risk having to pay the difference in VAT paid and potentially financial penalties.
+RED Electrical will always charge the correct rate of VAT for our installations.
+Installers that don’t comply with the above HMRC requirements risk having to pay the difference in VAT paid and potentially financial penalties.

 If you find an installer that is charging VAT at the wrong rate and think it’s a quick win for you then consider what will happen to that installer in the event of a VAT audit.
 Many would be asked to pay the shortfall and be forced out of business.
 Now consider what your warranty is worth in that eventuality.